Thomas-Walker-Lynch/project-enviroment/README.md

 5. check the .gitignore

- Conversely, we also do not want to add clutter to the repo ourselves, so you will want to have a .gitignore.
+ Conversely, we also do not want to add clutter to the repo ourselves, so you will want to have a `.gitignore`.
 This might be part of the project, check after a clone.

- It should contain:
+ A project environment `.gitignore` will have the `env` and `tmp` files init.
+We don't want hidden files in the environment, except for .gitignore, which we have no choice over.
+By convention files ending in a ‘~’ character are ignored.

   ```
       env/